EU tries to heal rift on shielding taxpayers from bank bailouts

 "The experience in the United States is there is no flexibility, and public money is being used in exceptional circumstances and when there is systemic risk," he said.

-Italy's Economy Minister Fabrizio Saccomanni underlined the sensitivity of the issue, and called for savers to be protected.

-Germany fears that the new rules on sharing out future losses with bondholders or wealthy savers could be watered down, leaving it, as Europe's largest economy, liable for billions of euros of bank debts elsewhere in the euro zone.
+Germany fears that the new rules on sharing out future losses with bondholders or wealthy savers could be watered down, leaving Europe's largest economy liable for billions of euros of bank debts elsewhere in the euro zone.

+"What we experienced in 2008, with some making great profits but taxpayers coughing up for the losses - we don't want that anymore," Germany's Finance Minister Wolfgang Schaeuble told German radio.

 Outside the euro zone, Britain and Sweden also have reservations but diplomats say they are not enough to hold up a deal.
 London is strongly in favour of imposing losses on investors and sparing taxpayers but wants the discretion to decide who pays and in what order.

-Sweden, whose banks own lenders in the euro zone including Finland, fears strict rules will make it harder for banks to raise funding on the market and wants a flexible approach.
+Sweden, whose banks own a number of lenders in the euro zone including Finland, fears strict rules will make it harder for banks to raise funding on the market and wants a flexible approach.

-"If you put on a straitjacket and then try to solve the crisis you will end up with a big mess," Sweden's Finance Minister Anders Borg told reporters before the meeting.

 The European Union spent the equivalent of a third of its economic output on saving its banks between 2008 and 2011, using taxpayer cash but struggling to contain the crisis and - in the case of Ireland - almost bankrupting the country.